 Pilot Operating Agreement

 The City Council endorsed the pilot operating agreement on June 4, 2019.
 Any scooter company that wants to operate a scooter sharing system in the City will need to enter into a 12-month long pilot operating agreement before they can begin operations in Wichita.
-The agreement includes interim rules and regulations for temporary operations of scooter sharing systems in the City.

 Per the operating agreements, each of the scooter companies is responsible for the following safety related activities.
 Please refer to their websites for additional information.

 - Working with local businesses or other organizations to promote the use of helmets by users (Section 9.c.)

 - Implementing a marketing and targeted community outreach plan at its own costs (Section 9.b.)